Help

 Details

 Assessing critical infrastructure failures bolsters resilience against disruptive events, strengthens public safety, and maintains essential services vital for economic stability and societal functioning.
-TRB will host a webinar on Tuesday, July 16, 2024 from 10:30 AM to 12:00 PM Eastern that will deepen the understanding of critical road infrastructure failures’ transportation and social implications, including human casualties, infrastructure damage costs, traffic operations, business disruptions, and community impacts.
-Presenters will share a methodology and process for evaluating statewide crash data, analysis of resulting truck travel pattern shifts, and flood impacts on vital roadway infrastructure.
+TRB hosted a webinar on Tuesday, July 16, 2024 from 10:30 AM to 12:00 PM Eastern that deepened the understanding of critical road infrastructure failures’ transportation and social implications, including human casualties, infrastructure damage costs, traffic operations, business disruptions, and community impacts.
+Presenters shared a methodology and process for evaluating statewide crash data, analysis of resulting truck travel pattern shifts, and flood impacts on vital roadway infrastructure.

-This webinar is sponsored by the TRB Standing Technical Committees on Disaster Response, Emergency Evacuations, and Business Continuity, Critical Infrastructure Protection, and Trucking Industry Research.
+This webinar was sponsored by the TRB Standing Technical Committees on Disaster Response, Emergency Evacuations, and Business Continuity, Critical Infrastructure Protection, and Trucking Industry Research.

 Webinar agenda and presenters